L3MON4D3/LuaSnip/DOC.md

 ---

 As stated earlier, these `ext_opts` can also be applied globally or for an entire snippet.
-For this it's necessary to specify which kind of node a given set of `ext_opts` should be applied to:
+For this, it's necessary to specify which kind of node a given set of `ext_opts` should be applied to:

 ```lua